dalong0514/selfstudy/003Paper/2024008The-Five-Habits-of-the-Master-Thinker.md

 The best response to this valid observation is to encourage analysts to practice using the core techniques when deadlines are less pressing.
 In so doing, they engrain new habits of thinking critically in their minds.
 If they, and their colleagues, practice how to apply the concepts embedded in the structured techniques when they have time, they will be more capable of applying these critical thinking skills instinctively when under pressure.
 The five core habits of a master thinker are described in Figure 2.

-[6] See Richards J. Heuer, Jr. and Randolph H. Pherson, Structured Analytic Techniques for Intelligence Analysis, (Washington, D.C.: CQ Press, 2011) for definitions of each of these techniques, when to use them, step-by-step instructions on how to use them, and how they add value to the analytic process.

 Figure 2: The Five Habits of the Master Thinker

 A good analytic thinker who has mastered the core structured analytic techniques will instinctively: